 |Republic of the Congo||Mauritius||Togo|

-* (Morocco rejoined the African Union in 2017 after 33 years of having withdrawn its memberhsip)
+* (Morocco rejoined the African Union in 2017 33 after it had withdrawn its membership)

 |Freedom of Association||Legal Protection||African Charter on Human and Peoples’ Rights, Article 10 |